Fly and Bug Zapper: The Ultimate Guide to Pest Control

 Where to Set Up Your Outdoor Bug Zapper

 For outdoor areas, place your zapper about 20-40 feet away from where people typically gather, like your patio or seating area.
-This draws insects away from you, rather than attracting them closer. [cite: 1 in ‘bug zapper safety and maintenance’] Hanging the device approximately 6 feet above the ground places it in the optimal flight path for many flying insects.
+This draws insects away from you, rather than attracting them closer.
+Hanging the device approximately 6 feet above the ground places it in the optimal flight path for many flying insects.
 Ensure it’s away from competing light sources to maximize its attractiveness.

 Optimizing Indoor Fly and Bug Zapper Placement